jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 We need to configure the API Gateway to accept binary media types i.e., the binary content types that should be accepted by the API.

-The API Gateway — through the lambda proxy integration — transforms the payload into a `base64` string, when the `Content-Type` header matches the API's binary media types.
+The API Gateway — through the lambda proxy integration — transforms the payload into a `base64` string when the `Content-Type` header matches the API's binary media types.
 Otherwise, the proxy integration pass down the payload as string.

 For example, let's use `multipart/form-data`.
 The API's binary media types has been configured to accept `multipart/form-data` (see `serverless.yaml` above).